Personen, die auf einen Computerbildschirm schauen, und ein prominent platziertes NIS2-Popup im Vordergrund.

 6. NIS2 compliance without certification

-A compass for your NIS2 strategy
+Guide to your NIS2 strategy

 Prioritisation: NIS2 compliance as an ongoing process